-Foundations Credits: FCWR 101 Writing I: Foundations of College Composition 1 3 FCWR 151 Writing II: Foundations of Research Writing 1 3 FCSP 105 Foundations of Speech Communication 3 FCIQ 101 Foundations of Inquiry 3 FCSC 101 Foundations of Scientific Process 3 FCWR 304 Communication for Technical Professions 3 Total: 18 Credits
+Foundations Credits: FCWR 101 Writing I: Foundations of College Composition 3 FCWR 151 Writing II: Foundations of Research Writing 3

+FCSP 105 Foundations of Speech Communication 3 FCIQ 101 Foundations of Inquiry 3 FCWR 304 Communication for Technical Professions 3

-(1) Intensive English as a second language is not acceptable as a permissible substitution for any of these requirements.
+[1] Intensive English as a second language is not acceptable as a permissible substitution for any of these requirements.
 The only permissible substitution is FCWR 111 and FCWR 161 in place of FCWR 101 and FCWR 151.

 Seminars Credits:

-ICLT 3XX Literature choice 2 3
+ICLT 3XX Literature choice 3

-ICPH 3XX Philosophy choice 2 3
+ICPH 3XX Philosophy choice 3

+ICBS 3XX Behavioral Science choice 3

+ICSS 309 Technology and Global Issues 3